jmandel/ehi-living-manual/src/chapters/00-03-understanding-the-metadata-table.md

 ORDER BY ti.column_order;
 </example-query>

-This query combines SQLite's schema information with Epic's documentation, giving you a complete picture of any table.
-Bookmark this—you'll use it constantly.

-### Discovering Tables by Concept
+### Finding Tables by Healthcare Concept

-Don't know which table contains what you need?
-Search by keyword:
+Search documentation by keyword to discover relevant tables:

 <example-query description="Find all tables related to diagnoses">
 SELECT DISTINCT